 - For hyaluronic acid fillers, it can take a week for products to settle and swelling to resolve.

 - For minor discomfort, use Tylenol instead of Advil, Aspirin, or Motrin.

 - Book a follow-up two weeks after your treatment.

 Should Dermal Fillers Put Your Social Plans on Hold?

 This article outlines very important tips that will help maximize the outcomes of your cosmetic procedures.
-Being nervous for your first visit is completely normal.
-After the initial treatment many patients become very comfortable with the process and look forward to future treatments.
+Being nervous about your first visit is completely normal.
+After the initial treatment, many patients become very comfortable with the process and look forward to future treatments.
 If you’re in the Edmonton area, book a free consultation with Dr. Jarret Morrow (780-705-2285)